matthewdurbin/RadSI/README.md

 INVENTORY - this simply prints the current inventory

 ADD - This adds a source to the inventory and updates inventory.csv.
-The paramters are:
+The paramaters are:
-        name       - this is the "nick name" of your specific sourc (Ex: medical1) Isotope     - this is the isotope of your source, written as the elements initals dash mass number (Ex: Co-60) R_Date      - this is the datetime at which your referenced activity was determined, written as day-month-year-hour:minute:second though not all timing info is needed.
+        name       - this is the "nick name" of your specific sourc (Ex: medical1)
+        Isotope     - this is the isotope of your source, written as the elements initals dash mass number (Ex: Co-60)
+        R_Date      - this is the datetime at which your referenced activity was determined, written as day-month-year-hour:minute:second though not all timing info is needed.
 (Ex: 12-7-2019-12:30:00)
-        R_Activity  - this is the activity of your source at the referenced date time (Ex: 30) Unit        - this is the units of activity for your source (Ex: mCi)
+        R_Activity  - this is the activity of your source at the referenced date time (Ex: 30)
+        Unit        - this is the units of activity for your source (Ex: mCi)

 DELETE - this deletes a source from the inventory and updates invetory.csv.
-The paramter is:
+The parameter is:
         name       - this is the "nick name" of your specific sourc (Ex: medical1)

 NOW - this calculates the current activity of the specified source.
 The paramter is:
         name       - this is the "nick name" of your specific sourc (Ex: medical1)

 ON - this calculates the activity of the specified source on a specified datetime.
-The paramters are:
+The parameters are:
         name       - this is the "nick name" of your specific sourc (Ex: medical1) date       - this is the datetime at which you wish to calculate the activity of the specified source